 Ospreys – Year 5 & Year 6

 In September 2012 we joined with three other local schools to form the Axe Beacon Federation.
-Our partner primary schools are Colyton, Seaton and Shute.
-This is an exciting time for us as we move into a new phase of providing excellent education, through a strong and committed team.
+This was an exciting time for us as we moved into a new phase of providing excellent education, through a strong and committed team.